"A Fantasy Come True"

 Lissa dropped fliers announcing the camp into her local mailbox.
 Someone else dropped dog poop into the box, and it got on the flyers.
 But since nothing deters the mail, the Post Office kindly placed each invitation into a plastic bag—and delivery proceeded.

 While recollections vary, it probably took about six months to organize the first August Camp.
 The 12-member organizing committee included many dancers who are still active in and vital to our community today: Charlene Baker, Lissa Callirhoe, Elizabeth Connell, Gary Diggs, Jane Diggs, Jan Erickson, Jan Hutson, Kris Jensen, Derek Roff, Elaine Slusher, Harlan Van Camp, and Tom Zeller.

 The founders tapped Graham Hemple, a popular California dance teacher, as guest instructor.
 Group members taught some dances, too.
-And the Balkan women’s chorus Svirka — to this day a local favorite — performed and gave singing lessons.
+And the Balkan women’s chorus Svirka performed and gave singing lessons.

 “The castle was beautiful, like a fantasy come true,” said Lissa.
 “I do recall that the stained-glass windows in the ballroom had holes in them, and a few birds came in.”
 It would be several years before the grand facility would be fully restored.

 Lissa laughs about an embarrassing moment she had in one of the dorm’s co-ed bathrooms.
 “One night I came in around 4 a.m., drunk on dancing and quite bare.
 Bob Baker [a beloved folk dancer, now deceased] was there.
 He didn’t say anything—he was a gentleman.”

 The August Camp Committee held two more camps at the college.
 While planning their fourth camp, the group received notice that the castle had been condemned, forcing them to find new digs.